geteduroam/letswifi-portal/config-dist/README.md

 # Let's Wi-Fi configuration

-The application reads the configuration file `config.conf.php`, example files are provided for development and production.
+The application reads the configuration file `letswifi.conf.php`, example files are provided for development and production.
 There's inline documentation in the example configuration files.